About Us

 Team

 Vincent focuses on creative and strategic approaches to public policy and communications, including on executive and judicial branch nominations, technology and broadband, health, social justice, and matters of importance to the Asian American community.
+He is a nationally recognized expert on the senate confirmation process and he has led the lobbying and public relations efforts on the confirmation of nearly one hundred judicial and executive branch nominees.
 For over a decade, Vincent has been a leader in the Asian American and civil rights community.
 He served as the Deputy Director of the Asian American Justice Center, Co-Chair of the Leadership Conference on Civil Rights Committee on Language Rights, and on the steering committee of Americans for a Fair Chance.

-Before founding The VENG Group, Vincent was at The Raben Group, a leading government affairs firm in Washington, DC, where he led the Asian American practice.
+Before founding The VENG Group, Vincent was at a government affairs firm in Washington, DC, where he led the Asian American practice.
 He also served as the managing editor of a large government clearinghouse of statistical information, where he directed editorial, production, acquisition, and marketing efforts.

 Vincent started his career at the U.S. Department of Justice.
 He currently teaches at Columbia Law School and at Howard Law School.
 Vincent has written and edited over ten books on various legal and political matters—including a law school casebook on sentencing, sanctions, and corrections—and he has served as the editor-in-chief of the Almanac of the Executive Branch.